danurmahendra/Factors-Contributing-to-Scoring-Opportunities-in-the-NFL/README.md

 ## Data

-The 2021 NFL play-by-play data set can be found on http://nflsavant.com/about.php
+The raw 2021 NFL play-by-play data set can be found on http://nflsavant.com/about.php.

-## Repo Structure
+## Repository Structure

 The raw data set and template used to create the data sheet can be found under the file "inputs/data".